Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 ![](/images/actyxos-on-docker-first-startup.gif)

 :::note
 As you can see, you need to provide a persistent volume and set up some port forwarding.
-For more information about running ActyxOS on Docker or other hosts, please refer to the [ActyxOS documentation](os/advanced-guides/actyxos-on-docker.md).
+For more information about running ActyxOS on Docker, refer to the [ActyxOS documentation](os/advanced-guides/actyxos-on-docker.md).
 :::

 Now that it is running, we need to provide the ActyxOS node with a couple of settings.
 These allow the node to function correctly.
 For now, we will just use the sample settings defined in `misc/local-sample-node-settings.yml`.
 Run the following command: